A family has evacuated and is standing on a hill behind a house with a grab and go bag. They are looking at a house half under flood water

 • Always assume that flood water is contaminated with farm run-off, chemicals, and sewage.
 Contaminated flood water can make you sick.
 Make sure you wash your hands, clothes, and property after contact with flood waters.

-• Turn off water, electricity and gas if advised.
+• If advised, turn off water, electricity and gas

-• Check on your neighbours and anyone who may need your help.
+• Check on your neighbours and anyone who may need your help if safe to do so.

 After